Mich-b/webappsecuritybook/011exam/001exam.md

 ## Case 1: I'm working on the project
 You will already have created a blueprint, and you are currently in the implementation phase.

+* You are expected to review the _group list_ (attached in Digitap) and make sure it contains the correct project group ID
 * You are expected to create a document outlining the security strategy (see below);
 * You are expected to apply the concepts you have learned in the Software Security course in this implementation phase;
 * You are expected to submit this via Digitap (one per team) before the 15th of June.